pierre-fromager/pcasvd/README.md

 doxygen doc/pcasvd.doxygen
 ```

-Doc will be genrated in doc/html folder.
+Doc will be generated in doc/html folder.

 [:arrow_backward:](#toc)